- Who We Are

 GLP Methods: Co-production and transdisciplinarity

-The GLP working group on co-production is pleased to invite you to our first webinar, a kick-off session for anyone interested in co-production in the field of land-system science.
+The GLP working group on co-production is pleased to invite you to the second webinar of the webinar series on co-production in the field of land-system science.
 The webinar is open to people already engaged in co-production, as well as to newcomers to the topic, who are not currently engaged in this exciting work.
+The webinar will focus on adaptive landscape approaches using role-playing games and illustrate examples on the use of role-playing games.